How to Flush a Water Heater and Prevent Problems such as Sediment build-up, Noise, and Odors

 To maintain your water heater’s performance and efficiency, it’s recommended to drain 1 to 2 gallons from the drain valve every month as a minimum requirement.
 This helps remove any sediment or debris buildup that may have accumulated in the bottom of the tank.
 By following these guidelines, you can ensure that your water heater stays in good condition and provides hot water on demand.

-Required tools for the DIY project
+Required Tools for the DIY Project

 1. Adjustable pipe wrench